No Longer an Alias! Farewell, “Ross”!

 - Stories of successful RV owners like yourself!

-And you can unsubscribe any time.
+And you can unsubscribe at any time.
 There’s a little blue button at the bottom of every email.
-You’ll hurt my feelings, but I’ll recover with therapy.
+You’ll hurt my feelings, but I’ll recover with time and therapy.